How to Make a Gantt Chart in Google Sheets: Step-by-Step Guide and Video

 1. Click File and scroll down to Download.

-2. From the Download dropdown menu, click Microsoft Excel (.xlsx).
+2. From the Download drop-down menu, click Microsoft Excel (.xlsx).

 Use this action to automatically create and download an Excel file.